 Valkanovia compacta Schönborn, 1964

-Diagnosis: Shell squat and only slightly compressed, hyaline, with idiosomes.
-These scales are large, round to slightly oval and overlapping in a hexagonal pattern.
-The number of scales is small, in the longitudinal row 3-4, in the transverse row 3-4.
-The pseudostome is almost round, seldom somewhat elliptical, but always regular.
-The scales extend to the smooth edge of the pseudostome.
-The shape of the shell is comparable to that of Paraquadrula globulosa.
-The nucleus has an eccentrically located nucleolus.
+Diagnosis: Shell squat and only slightly compressed, hyaline, and composed of idiosomes.
+These scales are large, round to slightly oval, and overlap in a hexagonal pattern.
+The number of scales is small: in the longitudinal row 3–4, and in the transverse row 3–4.
+The pseudostome is almost circular, occasionally slightly elliptical, but always regular in outline.
+The scales extend to the smooth margin of the pseudostome.
+The overall shell shape is comparable to that of Paraquadrula globulosa.
+The nucleus contains an eccentrically positioned nucleolus.
 Pseudopodia were not observed.

 Dimensions: Length 34.0–40.8 μm; width 27.2 μm; thickness 20.4–21.0 μm.

-Habitat: Isolated from the soil of a beech forest.
-Europe.
+Ecology: Isolated from soil in a beech forest.